danajackson2/phase-3-project/README.md

 <li>You have a Windows/Mac machine.</li>
   </ul>

-<h3>Installing SpellBee</h3>
+<h3>Installing Spelling Bee</h3>

-To install SpellBee, follow these steps:
+To install Spelling Bee, follow these steps:

 1. Navigate to (https://github.com/danajackson2/phase-3-project/) to clone the project.
 2. Create a directory where you would like to store the file.